 - As an Eligible young person, there is an up-to-date assessment of need which underpins, the Pathway Plan (detailing all the issues in Schedule 8 of the 2010 Regulations) and that a Personal Advisor has been appointed.

 An Eligible child will have the status and entitlements of a 'care leaver'.
 As such, they will be able to receive ongoing support, advice and encouragement to maximise their potential and will benefit from having direct support from their Personal Adviser up to the age of 25 years.

 4. Children who are Looked After for Short Periods (Fewer than 20 days) Including Short Term Breaks

-In the event a child may have become Looked After for a short period, fewer than 20 days, such as in a family crisis, it is not necessary for the Nominated Officer to approve their return home in these circumstances.
-However, the social worker and team manager must be satisfied that the return is (or remains) in the child's best interests and the arrangements will (continue to) safeguard and promote the child's welfare.
+In the event a child may have become Looked After for a short period, fewer than 20 days, such as in a family crisis, the social worker and team manager must be satisfied that the return home is (or remains) in the child's best interests and the arrangements will (continue to) safeguard and promote the child's welfare.
 Heads of Service will have had oversight and have approved the entry to care, and must also assure themselves, through oversight on a child's case record, that the return home remains appropriate and is progressed within agreed timescales.

 4.1 Short Term Breaks

 The process for ceasing to look after a child should also apply to Short Term Breaks (where the Child is considered to be Accommodated in these circumstances), unless the Child is subject to Regulation 48 (1989 Act, The Care Planning, Placement and Case Review Regulations 2010).